Career Pathways in Arts and Communications: Exploring Options and Exceptions

 Many careers in this cluster benefit from formal education:

-two year programs in fields like graphic design, audio production, or broadcast technology provide foundational skills. -
+- Associate degrees two year programs in fields like graphic design, audio production, or broadcast technology provide foundational skills.

-four year programs in fine arts, communications, journalism, film production, or related fields offer comprehensive preparation. -
+- Bachelor’s degrees four year programs in fine arts, communications, journalism, film production, or related fields offer comprehensive preparation.

 Technical and vocational training